Iranian involvement in the Russo-Ukrainian war (2022–present): Iranian weapons deliveries to Russia

 On 16 October, The Washington Post reported that Iran was planning to supply Russia with both drones and missiles.
 On 21 November, the Ukrainian defense ministry said that according to reports in the Israeli press, Israel might respond by transferring short-range and medium-range missiles to Ukraine.

 On 18 October the U.S. State Department accused Iran of violating United Nations Security Council Resolution 2231 by selling Shahed 131 and Shahed 136 drones to Russia, agreeing with similar assessments by France and the United Kingdom.
 Iran's ambassador to the UN responded by writing to the UNSC on 19 and 24 October stating that this was an erroneous interpretation of paragraph 4 of annex B of the resolution, which clearly states it applies to items that "could contribute to the development of nuclear weapon delivery systems", which these drones could not.
 Iran denied sending arms for use in the Ukraine war.
 On 22 October France, Britain and Germany formally called for an investigation by the UN team responsible for UNSCR 2231.
+The OWADs, particularly the Shahed136/Geran-2, have been a crucial component of Russia's air attacks against Ukraine as of September 2022.
+Between September 13, 2022 and October 21, 2022, Russia launched 162 Shahed OWADs against Ukraine.